 - Proposals must be submitted on two digital posters measuring 0.90 cm x 0.60 cm (35.43 inches x 23.62 inches), with an image resolution of 300 dpi.
 The posters must be submitted in .jpg or .png format, in an e-mail with a subject line of “CONCURSO” followed by the registration code and team name (Example: CONCURSO123_EQUIPOAGAVE).

-- The printed posters must be sent by August 13, 2018 to the campus of ITESO, the Jesuit University of Guadalajara.
+- The printed posters must arrive in August 13.
+They must be sent between the 6th and at the longest the 13, 2018 to the campus of ITESO, the Jesuit University of Guadalajara.
 Address: Periférico Sur Manuel Gómez Morín 8585, C.P.
 45604 San Pedro Tlaquepaque, Jal.
 Att’n.: Dra.
 Mónica Solórzano Gil, Coordinación de Posgrados de Sustentabilidad, Edificio Q4, Oficina 15, Departamento del Hábitat y Desarrollo Urbano.
 Tel.
 36693434 ext.
 3297

 - The graphic design of the posters is up to each team; however, it is recommended to include sketches, perspectives or renderings that reflect a consideration of the proposed siting, the utilization of the recycled materials, the building systems employed, the formal and spatial characteristics, floor plans, cross-sections, façades, architectural details, diagrams, etc.